kingluddite/web-dev-notes/css/flexbox/01-intro.md

 }
 ```

-* nothing happens because that is the default of any flex container
+* Nothing happens because that is the default of any flex container
-    + will stack next to each other
+    + Will stack next to each other
-    + span vertically to hit the height of the container
+    + Span vertically to hit the height of the container

 #### Row
 * **MAIN AXIS** in row is left to right
 * **CROSS AXIS** goes from top to bottom

 ### flex-direction: column
-* stack them vertically on top of each other
+* Stack them vertically on top of each other

 ####
 * **MAIN AXIS** goes from top to bottom